ShaharAmram1041/KanfeyDror/UseCase templates/get information about the system.md

 ### Post conditions:
-	The user see the information
+	The user will see the information.